sentilo/node-red-contrib-sentilo/README.md

 * ALARM
 * DATA
 * ORDER
+This node is created for bulk-manage the subscriptions.
+It can be parametrized by properties in the incoming msg object.

 ##### Input / output
-No input - the Subscribe With Endpoint Node is activated on Node-Red flow deployment.
-At this moment it creates the HTTP endpoint, as well as it creates or re-creates the subscription.
-Outputs:
+The Subscribe Without Endpoint Node has one input and expects given properties in the msg object.
-* First output returns the retrieved subscription notification messages.
+* First output returns Sentilo response message of the subscription creation call
-* Second output returns Sentilo response message of the subscription creation call (executed only on deploy)
+* Second output returns Sentilo HTTP status code of the subscription creation call

 ## Related documentation